forsterjess/OAuth/README.md

 # Node.js OAuth 2.0 Quickstart

-A quickstart app for integrators looking to use HubSpot's OAuth 2.0.
+A quickstart appy for integrators looking to use HubSpot's OAuth 2.0.
 Written in Node.js.

 _**Note:** This app does not store any data in a persistent way, so restarting the app will clear the retrieved access tokens._